The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: Introduction

 The classification of rational Mackey functors for finite groups is well-known and highly useful.
 An algebraic version of this result is given by Th\'{e}venaz and Webb \cite{tw95}.
 A version more suited to algebraic topology can be found in work of Greenlees and May \cite[Appendix A]{gremay95}.
 In this case the classification is given as an equivalence of categories

-where the product runs over $G$-conjugacy classes of subgroups.
-Greenlees and May proved this result in order to classify rational $G$-spectra in terms of an algebraic model.
+where the product runs over $G$-conjugacy classes of subgroups of $G$.
+Greenlees and May proved this result in order to classify rational $G$-spectra (for finite $G$) in terms of an algebraic model.
 A gentle introduction to classifying rational $G$-spectra (and similar results) can be found in work of the first author and K\k{e}dziorek \cite{BKclassify}.

 Profinite groups (compact Hausdorff totally-disconnected topological groups) are an important class of topological groups that contain all finite groups.
-Profinite groups primarily occur as the automorphism groups of Galois extensions of fields.
+Examples of where profinite groups occur include the automorphism groups of Galois extensions of fields, the \'{e}tale fundamental groups of algebraic geometry and the Morava stabilizer group $\mathbb{S}_n$ from chromatic homotopy theory.
 The standard example is the $p$-adic integers $\bZ_p^\wedge$ for $p$ a prime.

 The main result of this paper is an extension of the classification of rational Mackey functors to profinite groups. \begin{xxthm} For $G$ a profinite group there is an exact equivalence